explosion/spacy-llm/README.md

 # spacy-llm
 This package supports integration of LLM APIs into spaCy.
-It adds a `llm` pipeline component to spaCy, allowing to prompt LLMs as part of your spaCy pipeline. `llm` behaves like any other pipeline component and is (de-)serializable.
+It adds an `llm` pipeline component to spaCy, allowing to prompt LLMs as part of your spaCy pipeline. `llm` behaves like any other pipeline component and is (de-)serializable.
 Self-hosted LLMs (LLaMa, Dolly, ...) are not supported yet, but are on our roadmap.